Diphtheria risk for public ‘very low’ despite rise in asylum seeker cases

 Steve Barclay said hundreds of migrants were vaccinated before being moved out of the Manston processing centre in Kent.

-The Health Secretary has insisted the risk of the public getting diphtheria is “very low” despite an expected rise in the number of infections being recorded among asylum seekers.
+Health Secretary Steve Barclay has insisted the risk of the public getting diphtheria is “very low” despite a rise in the number of infections being recorded among asylum seekers.

-Steve Barclay said hundreds of migrants were vaccinated against the highly contagious disease before being moved out of the Manston processing centre in Kent to hotels around the country, but stressed the situation was being monitored “closely”.
+Mr Barclay said hundreds of migrants were vaccinated against the highly-contagious disease before being moved out of the Manston processing centre in Kent to hotels around the country, but stressed the situation was being monitored “closely”.

-By November 10, the UK Health Security Agency (UKHSA) had identified 39 diphtheria cases among asylum seekers in England this year.

-The number is understood to have risen to about 50, with officials expected to confirm the figure later.

 It comes as Home Secretary Suella Braverman faced criticism about overcrowding and outbreaks of disease at Manston, and the Home Office said a man held there may have died from a diphtheria infection.